jStimpert0430/fvwm-StarterKit/README.md

 * Stanalone tray - used to pin running applications onto the panel.

+## Author Note
+This software was initially created as a means to familiarize myself with Fvwm and what I could do with the config files.
+I saw all of what NSCDE was able to accomplish with Fvwm and was really impressed, but I wanted to use something similar without all of the CDE heritage baggage and it seemed easier to do that from scratch within Fvwm than tear out of the pieces of NSCDE I didn't want.

+What I've ended up with is a modular set of pieces I'm able to easily mix and match dynamically and in realtime.
+It resembles something like what "fvwm-themes" was in a lot of ways but with the key differences of -- Fvwm-StarterKit is less invasive(No StartX needed, loads immedietly after the default config with non-destructive installation), features a more standard and current fvwm3 design, and features a contained rootfolder/subfolder structure that is extensible by simply dropping the appropriate filetypes that contain definitions into the corrosponding user folder or by using the custom GUI tools to build those files for you.

+ This is something I wish I had available to me when I first tried Fvwm, and I hope it can become a useful starting point for others going forward.
+It's a wonderful, powerful, and surprisingly modern window manager but one with quite a large wall of a learning curve for just a casual curious hobbyist.

 ## Installation

 * Backup your personal config and local.config files and then copy the local.config and the themes folder into your .fvwm config directory (Default: home/{user}/.fvwm)